 How can you help?

+You can also help by thinking carefully about the products that you buy.
 One of the reasons that companies exist is because we buy or use their products.
-But it is very hard to know what we are buying, where it comes from and how it is produced.
-Food for example contains ingredients from all over the world, some may be sustainably sourced, others may be contributing to deforestation such as palm oil (which can be found in everything from shampoo and pizza to cat food)!
+But it is very hard to know what we are buying, where it comes from, and how it is produced.
+Food, for example, contains ingredients from all over the world.
+Some may be sustainably sourced, others such as palm oil may be contributing to deforestation (palm oil can be found in everything from shampoo and pizza to cat food!)
 We are consumers and we trust companies to have our best interests at heart, but what about the environment's interests?
-To find out more about how you can help protect the environment visit our factsheet 'Environment'.
+To find out more about how you can help protect the environment visit our factsheet ‘Environment'.

 Image: Ecocide by Thomas Hawk